Apply for Funding – Process and Timeline

 - Research Abstract (Step 1): A one-page Research Abstract must be submitted first.
 These are accepted on a rolling basis and allow the Foundation’s scientific team an opportunity to determine whether the proposal topic falls under the umbrella of image-guided focused ultrasound and to ensure that Full Research Proposals are only invited for projects that may be funded.
 Foundation staff meet on a bi-weekly schedule to review all research abstracts.

-- Full Research Proposal (Step 2): Based on an accepted Research Abstract, the investigator will be invited to submit a full application under one of the Pre-Clinical Program Tracks [link to about our awards] or to submit a Clinical Trial Award application.
+- Full Research Proposal (Step 2): Based on an accepted Research Abstract, the investigator will be invited to submit a full application under one of the Preclinical Program Tracks or to submit a Clinical Trial Award application.
+Full proposals are due within 90 days of their invitation.

 - Peer Review: Full Proposals will be sent for external peer review.
 In the case of Clinical Trial Award applications, the study budget is withheld from the peer-review materials.

-- Funding Decisions: Following peer review, (see Application Timeline for approximate review durations per Award type and Track) the Foundation staff and, in some cases, a sub-set of our Board of Directors, meet to discuss reviewer comments and form a funding decision.
+- Funding Decisions: Following peer review, (see Application Timeline for approximate review durations per Award type and Track) the Foundation’s science and leadership staff meet to discuss reviewer comments and form a funding decision.
 The investigator will then be notified whether their proposal has been funded, rejected, or invited for revision.
 In general, investigators from whom revisions are requested will have only one opportunity to address reviewer comments before a final decision (fund or reject) is made.

 - Acceptance and Funding: Upon notification of having been selected for an Award, the Foundation Program Officer for the relevant Award Track will work with the Investigator and his/her institution to put a (Clinical) Research Funding Agreement and associated exhibits in place.
 See “Post Award” for further details.

-All application materials should be submitted via our online portal (www.editorialmanager.com/fusf-rap)
+All application materials should be submitted via our online portal.

 Abstracts are accepted any time for all Program Track funding requests.
 Foundation staff strive to review abstracts within two weeks of receipt.
 Following abstract approval, proposal submissions for all programs are accepted on a rolling basis.
-Funding decisions are completed on a rolling schedule as well, with the exception of the General Awards program where decisions are made quarterly.
+Funding decisions are completed on a rolling schedule as well, with decisions formed the first half of every month for all proposals with complete reviewer comments.

 Proposal Form (track-specific)